-We have compiled what we hope to be a helpful list of agencies that specialize in domestic adoption.
+We have compiled what we hope to be a helpful list of agencies that specialize in international adoption.
 DISCLAIMER: This list is in no way a comprehensive list of all the good adoption agencies in the US.
-There are plenty of great agencies out there that are not on our...
+There are plenty of great agencies out there that are not on...

 International adoptions are often a long, hard process to endure but are ultimately extremely rewarding when done right.
 Here are five basic things to consider to make sure you're being as responsible, informed, and wise as possible when it comes to your international...

 Why didn’t you adopt locally?
 For me, I had a personal connection to Haiti having served in Haiti since I was 15 and I understood the need as well as the hellish adoption process that would dissuade most people How much did he/she cost?
 While this response is...

 The reason AdoptTogether exists is to help adoptive families overcome the financial barriers to adoption.
 We understand just how burdensome these costs can be and how quickly they accumulate.
 Here is a basic breakdown of the average cost of each type of adoption:...

 The adoption process can seem daunting and mysterious to families who are just getting started on their journey towards building a family, but don't worry!
 Read these ten steps and you'll understand the basics about how a family goes from research to a welcome...